 Common Name Scientific Name ESA Status S-RANK Habitat ELC Community Habitat Present?
 Habitat Carried Forward to EOS?
 Justification Corresponding CSWH CSWH ID Round-leaved Hawthorn Crataegus lumaria - S3 The MNR consulted NatureServe and they list the habitat as "old fields, pastures, roadsides".
 It has a floristic coefficient of conservatism of 2, so it tends to favor disturbed habitats, which matches the habitats described above.
-CUM CUT Old fields, pastures.
-Yes Yes, habitat to be treated as significant and identified as Generalized Candidate Significant Wildlife Habitat.
+CUM Yes Yes No CUM or CUT habitats present within 120 m of an access road Habitats not within 120 m of an access road to be treated as significant and identified as Generalized Candidate Significant Wildlife Habitat.
 N/A GCSWH-SCC Butterflies/ Dragonflies Monarch Butterfly Danaus plexippus SC S2N,S4B The Monarch can be found in a wide range of habitats such as fields, meadows, prairie remnants, urban and suburban parks, gardens, and roadsides.
 CUM TPO TPS + large quantities of milkweed and wildflowers.
-Yes Yes, habitat to be treated as significant and identified as Generalized Candidate Significant Wildlife Habitat.
+Yes Yes.
+Habitat to be treated as significant and identified as Generalized Candidate Significant Wildlife Habitat.
 N/A GCSWH-SCC West Virginia White Pieris virginiensis SC S3 This species is typically found in moist deciduous forests.
-FOD6 FOD7 FOD8 FOD9 Yes Yes, habitat to be treated as significant and identified as Generalized Candidate Significant Wildlife Habitat.
+FOD6 FOD7 FOD8 FOD9 Yes Yes Habitat to be treated as significant and identified as Generalized Candidate Significant Wildlife Habitat.
 N/A GCSWH-SCC Tawny Emperor Asterocampa clyton - S2S3 The Tawny Emperor butterfly may be seen flying near houses, gravel driveways, near water, muddy places, gardens, and woodlands.
 This species only host plant is hackberry trees.
 CUM FO Grand Bend is at the northern extent of hackberry range.
 No significant quantities of hackberry were observed.
-No No suitable habitat present.
-Azure Bluet Enallagma aspersum - S3 This dragonfly species can be found in shallow ponds, lakes, and bogs, which are usually fishless.
+No No suitable habitat present. - - Azure Bluet Enallagma aspersum - S3 This dragonfly species can be found in shallow ponds, lakes, and bogs, which are usually fishless.
 OAO BOO MAM MAS SAS All ponds in the study area contained fish.
 No habitat present.
-No No suitable habitat present.
+No No suitable habitat present. - -